distinguished-git/RedSea/readme.md

                             Select a session/account to use.
 Defaults to the "default" session.
 If it does not exist, you will be prompted to create one
     -s, --skip              Pass this flag to skip track and continue when a track does not meet the requested quality
-    --file                The URLs to download inside a .txt file with a single track/album/artist each line.
+    -f, --file              The URLs to download inside a .txt file with a single track/album/artist each line.

 #### Searching